 The Main Street Manager also brings excitement and attention to downtown through programming and events such as Holiday Open House, Beach Bash, Hometown Harvest, and many more.

 Downtown Douglas offers a wealth of unique shopping experiences, a historic theater with live productions from time to time, a multitude Unique Experiences

 of restaurants that offer the best desserts around, and several special events throughout the year.

 Douglas Main Street invites you to become a part of this commitment to downtown.
 Join us in our efforts to keep the historic heart and soul of downtown Douglas thriving.

-On Monday evening, October 10, 2016, the Mayor and Commission adopted a new pole banner policy at the City Commission meeting.
 The City of Douglas wants to continue its support and cooperation, and expand the services provided, by offering the possible display of banners in the downtown area promoting community events and awareness initiatives, and secondarily to identify the respective sponsors.
-The new policy is effective immediately.
 Within the downtown commercial historic district the city has approximately 60 decorative lamp posts where banners can be displayed for seasonal/holiday purposes and awareness initiatives for non-profit organizations.